dwyl/phoenix-todo-list-tutorial/README.md

 ## Who? 👤

+This tutorial is for
-This example/tutorial is targeted at anyone who is learning to Elixir/Phoenix.
+anyone who is learning to Elixir/Phoenix.
 No prior experience with Phoenix is assumed/expected.
 We have included _all_ the steps required to build the app.

-If you get stuck on any step,
-please open an
-[issue](https://github.com/dwyl/phoenix-todo-list-tutorial/issues)
-on GitHub where we are happy to help  you get unstuck!
+> If you get stuck on any step, please open an [issue](https://github.com/dwyl/phoenix-todo-list-tutorial/issues) on GitHub where we are happy to help  you get unstuck!
+If you feel that any line of code can use a bit more explanation/clarity, please don't hesitate to _inform_ us!
+We _know_ what it's like to be a beginner, it can be _frustrating_ when something does not make sense!
+If you're stuck, don't suffer in silence, asking questions on GitHub helps _everyone_ to learn!

 <br />